1 Peter

 The passage

 v18.
 Peter describes Jesus acting rightly, suffering for it, yet victorious in his resurrection.
 The NIV says that Jesus was made alive by the action of the Holy Spirit rather than "quickened in the Spirit."
 "Quickened in" implies that Jesus was alive in some spiritual state while he lay in the tomb.
-Some commentators have suggested that in this state he visited a notorious group trapped in the underworld, and preached the gospel to them.
+Some have wrongly suggested that in this state he visited a notorious group trapped in the underworld, and preached the gospel to them.

 Glory in suffering

-So, the point Peter is making is simple.
+Peter reminds his readers of the example of Jesus - the one who suffered for righteousness sake and who through that suffering entered into glory.
 Living for Christ involves living the truth and speaking the truth.
-The consequence of such a life is trouble, suffering.
+The consequence of such a life is trouble - suffering.
 Yet, in the power of our risen and ascended Lord, troubles are but an intrusion on the pathway to glory.

 Discussion

-1. Discuss what is meant by: i] preaching to those in prison, and ii] a baptism which saves.
+i] preaching to those in prison, and